BensonLiao/redux-todos-with-delete/README.md

-# Redux Todos Example With Delete Function Practice
+# Redux Todos Practice Example With Delete Function
+## *using originally incremental todo id and no wasted deleted todo id

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.